 The following courses (semester hours or equivalent quarter hours) are required to apply to the School of Dental Medicine.
 All coursework must be completed with a grade of C or better from an accredited U.S. college or university at the conclusion of the spring term of the year accepted.
 Grades of C- or lower and courses taken pass/fail or credit/no credit will not be accepted.
 No more than 60 semester hours are allowed from a community/junior college.
 Online coursework is accepted with pre-approval.
 High school advanced placement (AP) courses can be accepted for prerequisite course work, and will be evaluated on a case by case basis.
 Official documentation will be required to include AP scores.
 If you are an international student, please contact the admissions office directly.

-- English Composition (3 semester hours)
+- English Composition (3 semester hours or 5 quarter hours)

 - 90 semester hours with at least 30 hours of upper division credit